lionelvillard/kcp-playground/compute/README.md

 ## Bind to a user workspace

-- Create a workspace of default type (from organiation: universal)
+- Create a workspace of default type (from organization: universal)

    ```shell
    kubectl kcp ws create mine --enter